muratk3n/thirdwave/en/tweets/2019/week41.md

 What's the point of Mars again?
 It cannot be terraformed so you have to live in closed encampments, just like on the Moon.
 Why travel for frickin months to get the same experience?
-Pointless IMO.
+Pointless.
 We need to focus on planets, or "planetary bodies" that have a future.

 If Mars is "done", i.e. flagpole, footprints on the ground kinda deal, I'd close that chapter, and shift the focus to Titan.